The Half-Day – Cape Town Township Tour is a safe way to experience an eye-opening facet of the Mother City.

-Firstly, the Cape Town Township Tour will guide you through the infamous District Six, where you will visit it’s museum which illustrates the sad story of a deported population during the Forced Removal Policies of the Apartheid Era..
+Firstly, the Cape Town Township Tour will guide you through the infamous District Six, where you will visit the museum which illustrates the sad story of a deported population during the Forced Removal Policies of the Apartheid Era.
 The experience is uplifting and humbling, providing a better understanding of Cape Town.

-Secondly, the Tour will take you onto the “Cape Flats” – nicknamed for a 20 kilometer stretch of land, situated south-east of Cape Town between Table Bay and False Bay – originally the Apartheid Regime’s dumping ground.
+Secondly, the tour will take you into the “Cape Flats” – nicknamed for its 20 kilometre stretch of land, situated south-east of Cape Town between Table Bay and False Bay – originally the Apartheid Regime’s dumping ground.
 The “Cape Flats” is divided into 4 main areas of which you will discover 2: Langa (the oldest informal settlement) and Khayelitsha (the largest Township).

 Your local guide will help you discover the past, the present and the future of Cape Town.
-You will also have the chance to enjoy local delicacies as well as traditional dancing, healers, visit local schools, charismatic churches, shebeens (a chance to sample the local beer) and many other fascinating things to see and do.
-The people you meet on your township tour will leave you with a new appreciation of the South African philosophy of ‘Ubuntu’, as they share a bit of insight into daily life in the townships of Cape Town!
+You’ll also have the chance to enjoy local delicacies as well as traditional dancing, healers, visit local schools, charismatic churches and shebeens where you’ll have a chance to sample the local beer as well as have many other fascinating things to see and do.
+The people you meet on your township tour will leave you with a new appreciation of the South African philosophy of ‘Ubuntu’, as they share a bit of insight into daily life in the townships of Cape Town.

 - District Six, District Six Museum (closed on Sundays)

 - Charismatic Church service (Sunday mornings)

 |DEPARTURE/RETURN LOCATION||At your accommodation in Cape Town (hotel, guesthouse, …)|

 |DEPARTURE TIME||MORNING : between 8:00 and 9:00

 AFTERNOON : approximately 17:30

 Please, note that there are not Township Tours on Sunday afternoon.